 New Belgium Brewing is widely regarded as one of the most sustainable breweries in the nation.
 Taking a holistic approach to sustainability, the Fort Collins, Colorado-based brewery uses science-based metrics to track environmental performance.

-New Belgium is currently diverting 99.9 percent of its waste from landfills and has reduced water use per barrel of beer to 3.5:1 (averages range from 6:1 to 10:1).
+New Belgium diverts 99.9 percent of its waste from landfills and reduced water use per barrel of beer to 3.5:1 (averages range from 6:1 to 10:1).
 Its B Impact Assessment score is also the second highest on our list at 142.

 Plum Organics is a certified B Corp and benefit corporation.
 The purveyor of nutritious, organic baby food was purchased by Campbell Soup Co. in 2013.
 Although the buy made some shoppers nervous, Plum mantained autonomy and said the deal would strengthen the sustainability of both companies.